 Are there any dangers to skateboarding?

 The sport gets people outdoors to enjoy a fun activity.
 You make good friends.
-But, it also comes with potential for injury.
+But, it also comes with the potential for injury.
 It’s part of the sport.
 Skaters expect an occasional slam.
-I myself have taken a few hard spills but the goals accomplished and skills mastered outweigh the threat of any injury.
-Here at the Y we enforce wearing helmets where other parks do not follow this practice… also, we monitor the park for safety.
-A good reason to use the facilities here.
+I myself have taken a few hard spills but the goals accomplished, and skills mastered outweigh the threat of any injury.
+Here at the Y, we enforce wearing helmets where other parks do not follow this practice.
+Also, we monitor the park for safety—a good reason to use the facilities here.